 What’s it like to drive?

-And then there’s the way the gearbox operates, slicing up or down through the ratios with a speed and precision that you couldn't hope to replicate with a third pedal and conventional gear-lever.
-After five laps in it driven at a reasonable lick, all but the most skilful drivers would probably want to calm down a bit and have a rest, so much grip does it generate through the corners, down the straights, in the traction zones, everywhere.
+And then there’s the way the gearbox operates, slicing up or down through the ratios with a speed and precision that you couldn't hope to replicate with a third pedal and conventional gear lever.
+After five laps driven at a reasonable lick, all but the most skilful drivers would probably want to calm down a bit and have a rest, so much grip does it generate through the corners, down the straights, in the traction zones, everywhere.
 And after another five laps you would definitely need a lie down to have a good think about what this car is doing, how it is doing it, and how you can get even more out of it.
 Which is where the Track mode setting comes in.

-In Track mode the way the GT stops for and turns into corners becomes a little bit ridiculous, frankly.
+In Track mode the way the GT stops for, and turns into corners becomes a little bit ridiculous, frankly.
 You also notice the absence of weight that it carries, and the pure precision this lends it, everywhere.
 In Track mode it is fair to say that the GT is utterly spectacular to drive.
-In Track mode, in fact, the GT feels quite a lot like a full blown racing car, a fact that even its creators admit is not at all far from the truth.
+In fact, the GT feels quite a lot like a full blown racing car, a fact that even its creators admit is not at all far from the truth.

-On the track, at maximum attack, all the fizzes and vibrations and noises that accompany your every move, most of which are down to the carbon fibre tub, simply aren’t an issue because everything is focused on going faster.
+On the track, at maximum attack, all the fizzes, vibrations and noises that accompany your every move, most of which are down to the carbon fibre tub, simply aren’t an issue because everything is focused on going faster.
 But on the road they start to irritate you after a while.
 And after a long time behind the wheel I suspect they’d drive you round the twist.

 Twenty years ago all of this would have been fine, and the GT’s brawny rawness would have been deemed perfectly acceptable.
 Appealing, even, in a macho kind of way.
-But things have come a long way in terms of supercar usability during that time, and in 2017 the GT is nowhere beside its more obvious rivals in this respect.
+But things have come a long way in terms of supercar usability during that time, and in 2017 the GT is nowhere its more obvious rivals in this respect.
 It also has a boot that is smaller than tiny, with no usable luggage space whatsoever inside it.

 Price and rivals